 It wasn’t just the 1% tax on vacant properties that caused stress; it was the bureaucratic nightmare of filing the underused housing tax return.
 Even if you were exempt as a Canadian citizen, the confusing paperwork, the vague definitions, and the threat of massive non-compliance penalties turned a simple annual formality into a source of constant anxiety.
 Thousands of Canadians who owned a cottage or a second rental unit were forced to spend money on professional advice to avoid fines that could run into the thousands of dollars.
 You were stuck wondering: Do I need to file?
 Did I miss a deadline?
 Is this one property going to cost me thousands in fines?

-The anxiety is finally coming to an end.
-The federal government has listened to industry demands and, with the tabling of Budget 2025 on November 4, 2025, announced plans to officially eliminate the Underused Housing Tax starting in 2025.
 In this post, we break down what this significant change means for you, and when you can officially stop worrying about the annual filing deadline and the final steps needed to make this complicated tax a thing of the past.

 Table of Contents